 On detection of failure of a working link at time $T_0$ , each terminal starts sending faulty-link information on the link just failed.
-This information consists of a number of changeover signals (completing the block being sent) plus ACU, followed by a continuous stream of alternating blocks of changeover signals and of SYUs (11 changeover signals + ACU, 11 SYUs + ACU, 11 changeover signals + ACU, etc.).
+This information consists of a number of changeover signals (completing the block being sent)

+plus ACU, followed by a continuous stream of alternating blocks of changeover signals and of SYUs (11 changeover signals + ACU, 11 SYUs + ACU, 11 changeover signals + ACU, etc.).

 When a terminal is unable to accept a correctly received signal unit, the relevant bit in the ACU acknowledging the signal unit shall be set to 1.
-If the terminal has lost synchronism, then the normal synchronization procedure is started (Recommendation Q.278, 6.8.2).
+If the terminal has lost synchronism, then the normal synchronization procedure is started (Recommendation Q.278, § 6.8.2).

-With the reserve facility properly prepared, each exchange retransmits on the reserve facility all waiting signals marked for retransmission and all signals not acknowledged by the other exchange, followed by new signalling traffic from the failed link as specified in Recommendation Q.291, 8.1.
+With the reserve facility properly prepared, each exchange retransmits on the reserve facility all waiting signals marked for retransmission and all signals not acknowledged by the other exchange, followed by new signalling traffic from the failed link as specified in Recommendation Q.291, § 8.1.

-b) Consider a fault affecting only one direction for example A to B. The fault will be detected at terminal B and at a time $T_d$ this terminal will act as under 8.6.1 a) above.
+b) Consider a fault affecting only one direction for example A to B. The fault will be detected at terminal B and at a time $T_d$ this terminal will act as under § 8.6.1 a) above.

 Upon receipt of two changeover signals on the working signalling channel within a period of 3 seconds, exchange A commences the synchronization procedure, when applicable, on the reserve signalling link.
-Exchange A sends only blocks of SYUs (plus ACUs) on the failed channel A to B. Correctly received signal units which a terminal is unable to accept will result in setting the relevant acknowledgement indicator bit to 1 in the outgoing ACU.
-Otherwise, the ACUs completing the blocks of SYUs are formed in the normal manner.
-Exchange A will proceed to retransmit all the failed link messages as described in Recommendation Q.291, 8.1, and transfer all subsequent signalling traffic destined for the failed link to the reserve link for the duration of the failure.
+On the failed channel, exchange A will commence the resynchronization procedure as in Recommendation Q.278, § 6.8.2, allowing the block numbering sequence to be re-established.
+If exchange A has not itself lost synchronism on the failed channel, it may skip over superfluous actions within the synchronization procedure, i.e. faulty-link information, the sending of all 1s acknowledgement indicators, SYU search, and proving period.
+The detection and timing of the loss of block synchronization should be cancelled at this time.
+Exchange A will proceed to retransmit all the failed link messages as described in Recommendation Q.291, § 8.1, and transfer all subsequent signalling traffic destined for the failed link to the reserve link for the duration of the failure.

-c) If more than one type of reserve is provided, signalling should first be restored on a synchronized reserve such as a quasi-associated route or full-time reserve link if available.
+c) If more than one type of reserve is provided, the choice of reserve facility should be in accordance with Recommendation Q.292, § 8.4.5.
 Nominated speech circuits will be made busy to outgoing traffic at each end immediately, or as soon as free, until transfer to a nominated reserve signalling link has been accomplished.
-At time $T{d}$ , an operable reserve will be selected, by hunting through the available choices in a fixed predetermined order as specified by the Administrations concerned.
+At time $T_d$ , an operable reserve will be selected, by hunting through the available choices in a fixed predetermined order as specified by the Administrations concerned.
 Nominated direct circuits in use for speech are skipped over in the selection process.

-If a synchronized reserve or quasi-associated route is selected, a later transfer to a non-synchronized full-time reserve link or a nominated direct circuit may be effected as described in 8.6.3.2. below.
+If a synchronized reserve or quasi-associated route is selected, a later transfer to a non-synchronized full-time reserve link or a nominated direct circuit may be effected as described in § 8.6.3.2 below.

 When a failure is encountered on a reserve signalling link, faulty-link information is sent in the same manner as on a regular signalling link encountering a failure.
-If the reserve link is carrying signalling traffic, the procedure as covered in Recommendation Q.291, 8.2, will be initiated.
+If the reserve link is carrying signalling traffic, the procedure as covered in Recommendation Q.291, § 8.2, will be initiated.